ufs-community/ufs-weather-model/release/v0/readme.txt

 Section 2: Questions and Answers:

-Q1: Where are the fixed files?
+Q1: Where are the fix files?
-A1: Fixed fields (binary files) are located on WCOSS Surgei/Luna, Theia and jet
+A1: The fix files (binary files) are located on WCOSS Surgei/Luna, Theia and jet
    a) wcoss_cray:
    /gpfs/hps/emc/nems/noscrub/emc.nemspara/FV3GFS_V0_RELEASE/fix
    b) theia: